valr300/OSPaypalIpn/README.md

 The OSPaypalIpn allow validated Paypal Transaction Inworld OpenSimulator.

-In short, it receive the IPN from Paypal, then an inworld script complete the process inworld.
+In short, it receive the IPN from Paypal, then a inworld script complete the process.
 This product can be found in OpenSim at the Valland Shop, see http://www.vallands.ca for more information.

-It consist in installing a few  php pages on your secured website (https),  creating a  database.
+It consist in
+. installing a few php pages on your secured website (https),
+. creating a database,
+. configure your paypal account to receive the IPN.

 These steps assume you know what you are doing.
 As I can barely help you myself.
 You must be the owner of your system, as you will need the root power.